 The interactions between these three components along with Montessori philosophy and technology help children achieve holistic development.

-Montessori education lays heavy emphasis on sensorial training and the use of concrete materials to facilitate the education required for the sensory training.
 The Montessori Prepared Environment helps children become aware of their capabilities and knowledge.

 Six Principles of the prepared environment:

 The Montessori classroom environment is based on six key principles that help facilitate education that promotes Hands-on learning and builds up the child’s inner confidence.

 These six principles are –

 - Freedom: Montessori method encourages children to make their own choices.
 The children have the freedom to explore, move around and interact with other pupils as well as the surrounding environment.

 - Structure and order: With freedom comes responsibility.
 Children need to have a systematic and structured environment that helps them think rationally about the outcomes and develop confidence, reasoning skills, and a balanced perception of the world and its outcomes.